endemic/writing-grid-based-games/05-knights-tour.md

 ];
 ```

-So all we need to do is check if the `allowedMoves` array contains (x, y) values that are equal to the `clicked` object.
+So what we need to do is check if the `allowedMoves` array contains (x, y) values that are equal to the `clicked` object.

 ```javascript
 // `onClick`